ALexeySLavyanin/ALexeySLavyanin/README.md

 - 👋 Hi, I’m @ALexeySLavyanin
-- 👀 I’m interested in development of the coin PRIZM
+- 💎 I’m interested in promotion of the coin PRIZM
-- 🌱 I’m currently not learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ALexeySLavyanin/ALexeySLavyanin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.